-In 1969 John and Kitty Sites, and their young son, traded in their suburban lives, for homesteading in rural central Maine.
-They bought a run down, 60 acre farm in the small town of Athens.
+In 1970 John and Kitty Sites, and their young son, traded in their suburban lives, for homesteading in rural central Maine.
+They purchased a 200 year old farmhouse with 60 acres of land, in the small town of Athens.

-For many years, along with the help of their 4 children, other family, friends, and neighbors, they renovated the 1860’s farmhouse and restored the depleted lands surrounding them.
-They ran a small, self sufficient farm producing milk, butter, eggs, vegetables and of course, strawberries.
+For many years, along with the help of their 4 children, extended family, and friends, they renovated the 1800’s farmhouse and restored the depleted lands surrounding them.
+They ran a small, farm producing milk, butter, eggs, vegetables and of course, strawberries.

 In the late 1990’s, their son, Luke, took over managing the farm.
 Along with much guidance from his parents, and trial and error, Luke has managed to grow his strawberry production from 1 acre, to 4 acres.
 He also planted blueberries, raspberries, and blackberries.
 And he grew his father’s herd of Black Angus beef cattle from 10 to over 40 head.